Ptolemaic Kingdom: Navy

 Beginning with the Second Syrian War (260–253 BC), the navy suffered a series of defeats and declined in military importance, which coincided with the loss of Egypt's overseas possessions and the erosion of its maritime hegemony.
 The navy was relegated primarily to a protective and antipiracy role for the next two centuries, until its partial revival under Cleopatra VII, who sought to restore Ptolemaic naval supremacy amid the rise of Rome as a major Mediterranean power.
 Egyptian naval forces took part in the decisive battle of Actium during the final war of the Roman Republic, but once again suffered a defeat that culminated with the end of Ptolemaic rule.

 At its apex under Ptolemy II, the Ptolemaic navy may have had as many as 336 warships, with Ptolemy II reportedly having at his disposal more than 4,000 ships (including transports and allied vessels).
 Maintaining a fleet of this size would have been costly, and reflected the vast wealth and resources of the kingdom.
 The main naval bases were at Alexandria and Nea Paphos in Cyprus.
 The navy operated throughout the eastern Mediterranean, Aegean Sea, and Levantine Sea, and along the Nile, patrolling as far as the Red Sea towards the Indian Ocean.
 Accordingly, naval forces were divided into four fleets: the Alexandrian, Aegean, Red Sea, and Nile River.

 Cities

-While ruling Egypt, the Ptolemaic Dynasty built many Greek settlements throughout their Empire, to either Hellenize new conquered peoples or reinforce the area.
-Egypt had only three main Greek cities—Alexandria, Naucratis, and Ptolemais.